ArielEspinoza07/php-introspector/docs/member-source-tracking.md

 ## Overview

 When a class uses traits, implements interfaces, or extends a parent class, it can be difficult to know where each member originates.
-Aurora Reflection automatically tracks this information for you.
+PHP Introspector automatically tracks this information for you.

 Every `PropertyMetadata`, `MethodMetadata`, and `ConstantMetadata` includes a `declaringSource` property that tells you exactly where that member was declared.